-- Unable to handle stress: The brain can begin to interpret any stressful event as “extreme” stress, causing the victim to respond irrationally, often turning to drugs.
+Unable to handle stress: The brain can begin to interpret any traumatic event as “extreme” stress, causing the victim to respond irrationally, often turning to drugs or alcohol.

-- Restricted emotional responses: Complex trauma can cause victims to have a limited available response to emotional situations.
+Restricted emotional responses: Complex trauma can cause victims to have a limited available reaction to emotional situations.
 They often have difficulty identifying, expressing, and managing emotions.

-- Dissociation: The complex trauma victim may learn to dissociate themselves from their own bodies or reality.
-They begin viewing their life as something that is happening to them, not something they are actively involved in.
+Dissociation: The complex trauma victim may learn to dissociate themselves from their own bodies or reality.
+They begin viewing their life as something happening to them, not something they are actively involved in.

 Complex trauma can affect a victim’s physical, emotional, and mental state.
-Diagnosing the patient on all levels as opposed to only addressing the drug dependency is key to achieving sobriety.
+Diagnosing the patient on all levels instead of only addressing the drug dependency is key to achieving sobriety.

 Research shows one of the primary reasons for dependency is the event of trauma in an individual’s life.
 The National Council for Behavioral Health estimates that 70 percent of adults in the U.S. have suffered a traumatic experience.